Published on November 8th, 2019 | by Ruben0

 In short, other data doesn’t support the dramatic changes that Wine-searcher seems to be witnessing.
 They may be looking at a biased part of the wine world or they may even facilitate a focus on Port themselves.
 The kind of statement they’re making is hard to validate anyway.

 In my opinion the article brings questionable data to the table, so in the end you have to approach it as merely an opinion piece.
-Its claim is hard to support with objective figures, which show far less dramatic changes, if any at all.
+Its claim is hard to support: no objective figures are disclosed, and when we try to find confirmation in other data, we see far less dramatic changes, if any at all.

 So what’s the state of sherry really?